codekitchen/round_game/TASKS.md

 # Server
 - [x] serve static assets
+- [ ] accept players and observers
+- [ ] stream events to observers from player
 - [ ] logging
 - [ ] accept new players and assign them to a game
 - [ ] relay state updates to players